 Some may argue that it’s a good way to filter candidates and it helps to get a sense that they are intellectual, social, sporting, personal, artistic, ethical, and so much more.

-But why miss out the talent outside these places and why do we need to assume that rest of developers are not intellectual, ethical etc?
+But why miss out on the talent outside these places and why do we need to assume that rest of the developers are not intellectual, ethical etc?
 I mean, talent can come from anywhere, from a small town in UP, Bihar or Kerala.

 Myth #3: Hire only when it hurts